 Opiate drugs, like heroin and codeine, are often associated with drug abuse.
 The growing rate of prescription drug abuse is a concern due to the high risk of death.
 Opiates can result in death due to several potential situations.
 Depending on the level of abuse, the most common cause of death due to opiate addiction is an overdose.
 Taking a high level of the drug can cause organ failure, strokes, heart attacks, and death if it is not treated immediately.
 The longer treatment waits, the more likely an overdose will kill the user.

-Beyond the risk of overdosing, the regular abuse of opiates can cause changes in the body.
+Beyond the risk of overdosing, abusing opiates can cause changes in the body.
 Over time, the opiates cause organ failure, heart attacks, high blood pressure, and other possible risk factors for death.
 Eventually, the body will fail to recover.

 Best Drug Rehabilitation Can Help

 Addiction to opiates is a serious concern.
 Opiate drugs can and will kill when addiction is allowed to continue.
 Fortunately, Best Drug Rehabilitation offers referral services that help individuals get the help they need.
 A drug-free life is possible with professional treatment.